The Objectives for this lesson are: (Enter your objectives in this box below)

 Thinking about process-oriented versus product-oriented experiences is an important component of art and literature education.
-Download, print, and complete the Reflection: Process-Oriented Versus Product-Oriented Experiences Activity.
-When finished, share your work with your trainer, coach or supervisor.
+Complete the Reflection: Distinguishing between Process and Product activity.
+When finished, share your work with your trainer, coach or administrator.

 Althouse, R., Johnson, M. H., & Mitchell, S. T. (2003).
 The Colors of Learning: Integrating the visual arts into the early childhood curriculum.
 Vol. 85 of Early Childhood Education series.
 New York: Teachers College Press.

 Campbell, P. H., Kennedy, A. A., & Milbourne, S. A. (2012).
 CARA's Kit for Toddlers.
 Baltimore, MD: Brookes Publishing.

 Cornett, C. E. (2011).
 Creating Meaning through Literature and the Arts.
 Boston, MA: Pearson.